mia-platform/miactl/docs/30_commands.md

 ### activate

-The `extensions activate` command can be used to delete an existing extension.
+The `extensions activate` command can be used to activate an existing extension.

 :::tip
-You can activate an extension on the whole Company or only for specific Projects.
+Please note that, based on provided `contexts`, an extension can be activated for the whole Company or for specific Projects.

+By using the `routes.locationId` option, you can specify where the extension is available, therefore you can create an extension shown on the Project runtime and activate it for the whole Company context.
-If you activate it for the whole Company it will be inherited by all the Projects
+Such extension will be visible by all the Projects.

+For further information checkout the [official documentation](https://docs.mia-platform.eu/docs/console/console-extensibility/extension-activation).
 :::

 Usage: